 Tl;dr: not all systems work equal; internationals are considered differently; people hang out with like-minded individuals; teachers don’t question the readings; university is not like in the movies; university is a giant waste of time and money.

-As I’m leaving university for good (at least for the upcoming years, I’m not excluding going back at some point to study topics I haven’t yet for the fun of it), I’m drawing on the lessons I have learned spending years studying in the Netherlands, Belgium, and France.
+As I’m leaving university for now (I will come back to it), I’m drawing on the lessons I have learned spending years studying in the Netherlands, Belgium, and France.

 1. Not All Systems Work Equal